pip-services/pip-services-docs/content/en/golang/recipes/memory_persistence/_index.md

 ### Paging

 Another common data pattern is Paging.
 It is used to retrieve large datasets in chunks through multiple calls to the storage.
-To do this, a client specifies a set of PagingParams, which include the starting position and the number of objects to return.
-Clients can also request the total number of items in the dataset using PagingParams, but this parameter is optional.
-The service returns a subset of the data as a DataPage object.
+To do this, a client specifies a set of [PagingParams](../../commons/data/paging_params/), which include the starting position and the number of objects to return.
+Clients can also request the total number of items in the dataset using **PagingParams**, but this parameter is optional.
+The service returns a subset of the data as a [DataPage](../../commons/data/data_page/) object.

 ```go
 //skip = 25, take = 50, total = false